thiyangt/ceylon/paper/paper.md

 library(patchwork)
 ```

-The package ggplot2[@ggplot2] is used for data visualization.
-The sp[@sp] provides tools for handling spatial data.
-The sf simple features[@sf]  builds upon the strengths of the sp package, introducing  efficient approach to handling spatial data.The viridis [@viridis] package provides a collection of color palettes that are color blind friendly.The patchwork [@patchwork] is used for the combination and arrangement of multiple plots.
-Figure 1 shows the visualizations of  Sri Lanka's administrative borders data available in the `ceylon` package.
+The package ggplot2 [@ggplot2] is used for data visualization.
+The sp [@sp] provides tools for handling spatial data.
+The sf simple features [@sf]  builds upon the strengths of the sp package, introducing  efficient approach to handling spatial data.
+The viridis [@viridis] package provides a collection of color palettes that are color blind friendly.
+The patchwork [@patchwork] package is used for the combination and arrangement of multiple plots.
+Figure 1 shows the visualizations of  Sri Lanka's administrative borders based on data available in the `ceylon` package.
 The codes to produce Figure 1 is given below.

 ```r
 data(sf_sl_0)